Bathrooms at the Madison Public Market

 Plant Tours

-Get a closer look at wastewater infrastructure and processes on a plant tour.
-See how it all works!
+Get a closer look at the infrastructure and processes that turn wastewater into clean water on a plant tour.

 Adult and baby swimming in a lake that has been helped by pollution prevention.